damonarunion/gcp-labs/sample.md

 ## Overview
 Trying to update in the Browser

+This is updated in Atom something is out of sequence

 UPDATE ME In this lab you'll learn how to create and connect to a Google Cloud SQL PostgreSQL instance and perform basic SQL operations using the Google Cloud Platform Console and the psql client.